Kyō Kara Ore Wa!!

 Kyō Kara Ore Wa!! was adapted into a 10-episode original video animation (OVA) series by Pierrot, released from April 1993 to December 1997.
 The series also spawned a V-Cinema direct-to-video live-action series launched from 1993 to 1997, and a live-action film, featuring the same cast and staff from the V-Cinema series, premiered in February 1994.
 A Japanese television drama adaptation was broadcast on Nippon Television in 2018, and a live-action film, featuring the same cast and staff from the drama, premiered in July 2020.

 By March 2018, the Kyō Kara Ore Wa!! manga had over 40 million copies in circulation.

 Story

-Two boys, Takashi Mitsuhashi and Shinji Itō meet each other at a salon.
-It turns out both boys are transferring to a new school and decide to take the opportunity to reinvent themselves, to no longer be the run-of-the-mill high school students they used to be, and become the greatest delinquents in Japan.
+Two boys, Takashi Mitsuhashi and Shinji Itō, meet each other at a salon.
+It turns out both boys are transferring to a new school and they decide to take the opportunity to reinvent themselves, to no longer be the run-of-the-mill high school students they used to be, and become the greatest delinquents in Japan.